raku-community-modules/HTTP-Easy/README.md

 ## Introduction

-Perl 6 libraries to make HTTP servers easily.
+Raku libraries to make HTTP servers easily.

 This was inspired by HTTP::Server::Simple, but has a very different internal API, and extended functionality.
 It's been designed to work well with my